BAJAJ FINSERV DIRECT LIMITED

 Limited to Approved Shares

-The pledge remains active until the margin obligation is met or the loan is repaid.
-Once settled, the investor must initiate a release request to unpledge the shares.
+The pledge remains active until the borrowing obligation is settled and a release request is initiated to unpledge the shares.

 Regulatory Safeguards for Investors

-• Shares remain in the investor’s demat account
+• Pledged shares remain in the investor’s demat account

 Conclusion